mheyer32/alienbreed3d2/README.md

 It produces executables that can run the original game data or mods created with the original/compatible tooling.

+## Quickstart

+This is the project repository for the game engine.
+If you just want to play the original game on your Amiga, please download the [Aminet Release](https//aminet.net/package/game/shoot/AB3D2_TKG):

+- Does not depend on any original game disks or WHDL installations.
+- Contains the complete original game with the latest stable binaries from this repository.
+- Includes versions optimised for 68030, 68040 and 68060 processors.
+- Just extract the archive wherever you like and run from the icon.
+The CPU selection and assigns are all handled automatically.

+Occasional engine-only updates are released to a different [Aminet Patch](https://aminet.net/package/game/patch/AB3D2_TKG_Rebuilt).
+Make sure you check the version before assuming it's more recent than the most recent full release.

+## Rebuilt, Redux, etc.

+- **Rebuilt** is the informal name given to the game engine builds that this repository produces.
+- **Redux** is the name (formerly Karlos TKG) for a reimagined modification of the game, that requires the _Rebuilt_ engine, hosted [here](https://github.com/0xABADCAFE/karlos-tkg).

+_Rebuilt_ will run the original release and custom modifications of the game with no significant _behavioural_ changes, except:

+- Damage from dangerous floors is only inflicted when in contact with the floor or swimming in water in contact with it.
+- Automatic aiming can be disabled for projectile weapons.

 ## Changes

 A summary of the changes are listed below: